StandardRunbook/hypothecary/README.md

 Running another command to connect to Digicert shares the above path and only differs at the leaf.
 We can show by overlapping the

-As Pranav Mistry says: `we as humans are not interested in technology [or processes], we're interested in information.` In that mode of thinking, I have a shameless plug: reach out if you'd like to go a step forward to use these hypotheses to automagically root cause incidents and create dashboards that combine fragmented information from metrics, logs and traces' backends.
+As Pranav Mistry says: `we as humans are not interested in technology [or processes], we're interested in information.` In that mode of thinking, I have a service that will automagically root cause incidents from these hypotheses with a bayesian network called BayesicInsight.
+This insight service is not open source currently.

 # Design

-This library is designed with a plugin system in mind.
-A plugin is an abstraction that can be:
+This library is designed with a plugin system in mind (called hypotheses).
+A hypothesis is an abstraction that can be:

 - pre-built plugin, e.g. `AWS-STS`
 - shell command, e.g. `curl -X autorootcause.com`